PiroAvni/Florin_County_Council_Client/README.md

 ### Challenges

-* Working with JS scripts
 * Making sure the random fetch was only called once so that the corresponding data related to the hints, fun facts, and multiple choice answers were linked (we wouldn't want them to be from different countries).
+*  Uploading post or category entries on load-up and having a button to pre select category entries.
+*  On the registry for both radio button to select Admin or Business, we have difficulties passing the value back to the database for authorization.

-* filter on the hompage to display up to date category for each service
+*  Creating a function to to create HTML elements for the entries.
 ### Wins

 Code to create new Elements for each: